-All financial aid awards are made for no more than one academic year only.
-Continuing students who wish to be considered for financial aid for the next academic year re-apply every year.
+All financial aid awards are made for no more than one academic year.
+Continuing students who wish to be considered for financial re-apply every year.
 If the reapplication process is not completed by July 1st for the fall semester, December 1st for the spring semester, or April 1st for the summer semester, the student should not assume that he/she will be eligible for the same type or amount of aid previously received.
 Also, students submitting their paperwork after the priority deadline may not assume they will receive their aid at registration.